gbboboc/design_patterns/Singleton/README.md

 * an `increment` method that increments the value of `counter` by one
 * a `decrement` method that decrements the value of `counter` by one

- ## What is the Singleton Pattern?
+ ### What is the Singleton Pattern?

  The Singleton pattern ensures that a class has only one instance and provides a global point of access to that instance.
 This pattern is used to prevent multiple instances of the same class from being created, ensuring consistency throughout the application.
-Some key points about the Singleton pattern:

 * It restricts the instantiation of a class to only one object.